NeeleshVashist/LiteraryBot/README.md

 ## Future Enhancements

 To improve the language model's performance, future enhancements could involve exploring larger datasets, experimenting with different model architectures, and fine-tuning GPT-2 on domain-specific corpora.

+## Acknowledgment
+We would like to extend our heartfelt gratitude to Professor Peter Sigurdson for his invaluable guidance and teachings throughout the duration of this course.
+His insightful instruction has been a constant source of motivation, significantly enriching the quality of our work.

 ## References